cedarz/PyLearn/README.md

 python timeline.

-rename/
+1. rename/
-+rename.py
+- rename.py
-=>to rename the name of the files under the same directory
+*WHAT:*to rename the name of the files under the same directory

-change_css_in_epub/
+2. change_css_in_epub/
-+css.py
+- css.py
-=>to substitute the old-not-compatible css style file(.css file) with a new one
+*WHAT:*to substitute the old-not-compatible css style file(.css file) with a new one

 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> are supported